mosra/m.css/doc/css/components.rst

 To highlight important links such as file download, you can style them as buttons.
 Use :css:`.m-button` CSS class together with desired color class on an :html:`<a>` tag.
+Use :css:`.m-flat` instead of a color class to make the button flat.
+It is then styled similarly to a link, but with bigger padding around.
 The button is by default centered, apply a :css:`.m-fullwidth` class to it to display it as a full-width block with center-aligned label.

 .. code-figure::